Rearrangement Invariant Orthogonal Sums in Krein Spaces. II: Abstract

 \section{Abstract}

 Part I of the paper considered infinite orthogonal sums of regular subspaces in a \krein space (that is, of subspaces which are themselves \krein spaces).
-How precisely these sums should be defined and conditions for when such a sum is itself regular were examined.
+How precisely these sums should be defined and conditions for when such sums are themselves regular were determined.
 These included, for example, a boundedness condition for the sum of the corresponding orthogonal projections.
 The same problem is addressed here for (quasi-)pseudo-regular subspaces.
-Such subspaces happen to be the orthogonal direct sum of a regular space and an isotropic, or neutral, subspace.
-Alternate characterizations of such subspaces are given, along with various examples and counter-examples.
-The infinite orthogonal sum of these is then considered.
+Such subspaces are orthogonal direct sums of a regular spaces and isotropic, or neutral, subspaces.
+Alternate characterizations of such subspaces are given, and infinite orthogonal sums are examined via unconditional, or Moore-Smith, sums of operator ranges.